rohitabc987/ReadyTech/src/architecture.md

 ### `/posts/{postId}/stats/{statsId}`

 This subcollection stores engagement metrics for each post to separate frequently updated data from the main post content.
-Typically, there will be one document in this subcollection per post.

 **Schema: `PostStats`**
 ```typescript